david-knott/moderncompilerinjava/CURRENT.md

 Pruner has not been implemented.

+Refactored Tasks so they dont reference the static instance of the TaskRegister.

 ## 5th November 2020

 Fixed some bugs in binder, renamer and pretty printer.
 I am still not certain